 We must report annually to the IRS the interest and/or dividends paid to each Non-U.S. Holder and the tax withheld, if any, with respect to such interest and/or dividends, including any tax withheld pursuant to the rules described under "-Non-U.S. Holders-Taxation of Interest" and "-Non-U.S. Holders-Dividends" above.
 Copies of these reports may be made available to tax authorities in the country where the Non-U.S. Holder resides.
 Payments to Non-U.S. Holders of dividends on our common stock or interest on the notes may be subject to backup withholding unless the Non-U.S. Holder certifies its nonresident status on a properly executed IRS Form W-8BEN or appropriate substitute form.
-Payments made to Non-U.S. Holder certifies its foreign status.
+Payments made to Non-U.S. Holders by a broker upon a sale of the notes or our common stock will not be subject to information reporting or backup withholding as long as the Non-U.S. Holder certifies its foreign status.